anpei96/anpei96.github.io/_pages/about.md

   - /about.html
 ---

 I am now a **Postdoctoral Researcher** in Huazhong University of Science and Technology (HUST).
 I will join HUST as a assistant researcher in 2026 spring.
-Up to now, I have published 20+ journal and conference papers (first/co-first/corresponding authors), including Conferences: ICCV/AAAI/IJCAI/ICASSP, and Journals: IEEE T-MM/T-ITS/T-CSVT, CVIU, PR letters, and so on.
+Up to now, I have published 20+ journal and conference papers (first/co-first/corresponding authors), including  ICCV/AAAI/IJCAI/ICASSP, IEEE T-MM/T-ITS/T-CSVT, CVIU, PR letters, and so on.
 In the future, I will update this _github.io_ website to make it more beautiful :)

 **#Research Interests**